freetocompute/docs/README.md

 ## Where did the name come from?
 What does it mean?

-Kebe is a shortening of kebebasan, the Bahasa Indonesian word for libery or freedom.
+Kebe is a shortening of kebebasan, the Bahasa Indonesian word for liberty or freedom.

 ## Help improve this project and this README